melmalfa/godot/w09/d01/student/rails_exploration.md

 Run the command `rails` from outside of a Rails app and from within one.
 Does the output change?
 - What version of Rails are you running?
+2.1.2
-- What's the command to create a new Rails application?
+- What's the command to create a new Rails application? rails new my_app
-- What is Rails default Database?
+- What is Rails default Database? sqlite3
 - How does one configure Rails presets?
-- How does one create a new Rails Application with a postgresql database?
+- How does one create a new Rails Application with a postgresql database? rails new_app -d postgresql

-## Do the following
+## Do the follow
 Inside of `dev/wdi`

-Create a new Rails application called `sample_app` without Active Record
+Create a new Rails application called `sample_app` without Active Record -rails new sample_app -O
+(skips active record files)

 Create another new Rails application called `welcome_app` with

 - a postgres database inside of `dev/wdi`
 - no Javascript

+rails new welcome_app -J -D postgresql

 Create another new Rails application called `popcorn_app` with

 - a postgres database
 - no turbolinks
 - no test unit

+rails new pocorn_app -D postgresql --skip-turbolinks --skip-test-unit

 `cd` into `sample_app` and run `rails -h`

-What is the command to start the server?
+What is the command to start the server? server

-What port does the server listen on?
+What port does the server listen on? localhost 3000

-What's the command to run the server in a different environment?
+What's the command to run the server in a different environment? runner

-What command starts a Rails console?
+What command starts a Rails console? console

 `rake` is a Ruby program built to run tasks.